Upper Heyford, Oxfordshire: Amenities

 Upper Heyford has one pub, the Barley Mow.
 It is controlled by Fuller's Brewery.

 The village has a village hall, allotments, sports field, football club and children's playground.

 Public transport

 Red Rose Travel bus route 25 serves Upper Heyford, linking the village with Bicester via Middleton Stoney in one direction, and with Lower Heyford in the other.
 There are bus stops in Camp Road: at the east end of the village near the junction of Somerton Road, and at Heyford Park near the entrance of the former airfield.

+Stagecoach also runs bus route 25 serving Upper Heyford, Middleton Stoney, Bicester, Graven Hill, Ambroseden & HMP Bullingdon on Sundays only.

 Buses run from Mondays to Saturdays, mostly at hourly intervals.
 There is no late evening service, and no service on Sundays or bank holidays.

 Climate

 Unusually for a location in the UK, Upper Heyford has a warm-summer Mediterranean climate using the new averages for 1991–2020.
 It is one of only two places in the UK with this climate.
 The other is Woodbridge, Suffolk.